celery/celery/docs/userguide/routing.rst

 Direct exchanges
 ~~~~~~~~~~~~~~~~

-Direct exchanges match by exact routing keys, so a queue bound with
+Direct exchanges match by exact routing keys, so a queue bound by
-the routing key ``video`` only receives messages with the same routing key.
+the routing key ``video`` only receives messages with that routing key.

 .. _amqp-exchange-type-topic:

 Topic exchanges
 ~~~~~~~~~~~~~~~

-Topic exchanges matches routing keys using dot-separated words, and can include wildcard characters: ``*`` matches a single word, ``#`` matches zero or more words.
+Topic exchanges matches routing keys using dot-separated words, and the wildcard characters: ``*`` (matches a single word), and ``#`` (matches zero or more words).

 With routing keys like ``usa.news``, ``usa.weather``, ``norway.news`` and
 ``norway.weather``, bindings could be ``*.news`` (all news), ``usa.#`` (all